PG Diploma in VLSI Design & ASIC Verification

 Operational Amplifiers (Op-Amps), Filters, Comparators Digital Electronics & Logic Design: Number Systems & Boolean Algebra Logic Gates, Multiplexers, Encoders/Decoders

-Flip-Flops, Counters, Shift Registers, FSMs Timing Analysis
+Flip-Flops, Counters, Shift Registers Finite State Machines Basics of Timing Analysis

 Core Programming Fundamentals

-Master in C Programming: Simple C program structure Literals, Constants, Variables and Data types
+Simple C program structure Literals, Constants, Variables and Data types

 Arrays Sorting and searching Strings